5ire-tech/fetch-price-oracle-example/README.md

 - Node.js (v20 or higher)
 - Yarn
 - A `5ireChain Mainnet` Configuration
-- Private key with sufficient `5IRE coins` for gas fees
+- Private key with sufficient `5IRE coins` for Gas fees

 ## Setup